 Given all of these, there may come a time when working moms can see themselves in the mirror and seem to have lost their youth and charm after just a few years.
 Hence, self-care is essential.

 Yes, house chores require a lot of moving.
 However, it is better to do a physical activity that a busy mom will find enjoyable and something to look forward to.

-- Outdoor yoga: Several studies have scientifically proven the health benefits of doing yoga.
-Based on a 3-month long yoga program, participants showed fewer stress hormones (cortisol), reduced fatigue and anxiety.
+- Outdoor yoga: have scientifically proven the health benefits of doing yoga.
+Based on a 3-month long yoga program, participants showed fewer stress hormones (cortisol) and reduced fatigue and anxiety.
 Practicing outdoors puts yoga on a whole new level since there is more space to move and fresher air to breathe.
-It can also help moms—who’ve been facing a laptop screen and dirty kitchen—reconnect with the healing nature.
+It can also help moms—facing a laptop screen and dirty kitchen—reconnect with the healing nature.

-- Go for a walk: Take 10,000 steps a day and see the change in your overall well-being.
+- Go for a walk: Take 10,000 steps daily and see the change in your overall well-being.
 Depending on your pace, it can only take 25 to 40 minutes, but it can increase your cardiovascular strength, eliminate excess fat, boost muscle power, and better endurance.

 - Follow a fitness video at home: If time or circumstance does not permit, you can find a space at home, search for a fitness video, put on sportswear, and start moving.

 We are all social beings, and the need to belong is inherently there.
 Yes, you have been spending time with your co-workers and family, but the company of great friends during motherhood is like a life jacket that can keep one afloat.
 Who else could better understand the struggles of a working mom?
 Of course, those who are on the same path as well.